GEOJSON

 -

-Standardized waste collection v1**This third party metadata element was translated using an automated translation tool (Amazon Translate).**
+The residual materials collection calendar distributed according to the partners' standard.**This third party metadata element was translated using an automated translation tool (Amazon Translate).**

 -